From Sonic Retro

 This early box art was found on Compuserve internet servers back in 1998.
 The artwork here is found in the ending scene in the game, and appears in earlier prototype title screens.
 It was rejected as it gave away that Metal Sonic was a secret character in the game.

 A YouTube channel by the name of GameHut, which was created by Jon Burton of Traveller's Tales, had shown off the earliest version of Sonic R, dubbed Version 0.1.
 This tech demo has a first person perspective and shows off an unused level.

 Jon Burton also showed off a later version of the game which he called Version 0.3.
-This version has you play as Sonic without any running animations go around an early version of Resort Island.
+This version allows the player to control Sonic without any running animations around an early version of Resort Island.
 In this build, Rings become collectable.

 Early public prototype